 How did you choose cedar siding?
 Had you ever seen it used on a single wide before?

 We had thought of going with a log siding, but decided cedar shingles would be more fitting for a rustic lake cottage.
-Our home we live in has “clear cedar shingles” on an addition of our home and it has weathered to a gray patina.
-In time, our “cottage” will age the same way and will have the look of a house in Nantucket
+The home we live in has “clear cedar shingles” on an addition of our home and it has weathered to a gray patina.
+In time, our “cottage” will age the same way and will have the look of a house in Nantucket.

 Are there remodeling plans for the interior?

 Since it was built in 1995, the interior is still in really good shape and was move in ready.
 We are thinking of a few cosmetic changes.
 We are considering replacing the interior doors with more attractive pine 6-panel doors.

 Eventually, the bathroom tub/shower will be replaced along with the plastic sink and counter.
 We were not too keen on that aspect of the house.
 I would also like to replace the kitchen counters.
 The smaller of the two bedrooms definitely needs to be painted.
 The original PINK carpeting in the hall and the small bedroom will be taken up and replaced with laminate or engineered flooring.
 Color and decorating will be kept simple for our lake retreat.

 The open concept of the kitchen and living room facing the lake was ideal for the property!
 The quiet inlet on the lake was an added bonus.

 I have always heard stories of the damage that tornadoes have on these types of houses.
 But, then again, there isn’t a house around that can withstand a direct hit!
 We are fortunate to have a full basement to be able to take cover in.

 Now that you’ve worked on and stayed in the home, what’re your thoughts about a manufactured home?
 Has your opinion changed?